How should a pastor’s wife dress and other hooey.

 I want to love others the way He does.
 I want to be so close to Him I hear His still, small voice guiding, directing, and convicting me throughout my day.

 I love laying on my husband’s chest and hearing his heartbeat.

-I loving being that close to my lover.
+I love being that close to my lover.
 That’s how close I want to be to Jesus.
-So close I hear His heart beat.
+So close I hear His heartbeat.
 Do you see why the “stuff” isn’t very important?
 Compared to Jesus, it’s nothing.

 Too many pastors’ wives think the “stuff” and the perks are the goal or are proof we’ve arrived somewhere.

 The goal is to be conformed to the image of Christ and to walk intimately with Him.
 That’s when we can do His work.
 Shucks, that’s when we know His work and purpose.

 Blessed to be a blessing senior pastor’s wife